-During the nine-month siege of Petersburg, the courthouse served as headquarters for Confederate forces and its massive clock, visible from a great distance, was used by both armies in trenches near the city to set their timepieces.
-Yankee artillery fired thousands of shells into Petersburg, but thankfully the courthouse was struck infrequently and suffered little damage.
-After the city's capture on April 3, 1865, the Union army quickly raised the Stars and Stripes from the two-story, brick building that dominated the skyline.
+During the nine-month siege of Petersburg, the courthouse served as headquarters for Confederate forces.
+Both armies used its massive clock, visible from a great distance, to set their timepieces.
+Yankee artillerists fired thousands of shells into Petersburg, but thankfully the courthouse was struck infrequently and suffered little damage.
+After the city's capture on April 3, 1865, the Union Army raised the Stars and Stripes from the two-story, brick building that dominated the skyline.

-As usual, it's fun to investigate what details can be found in enlargements of a glass-plate image (see below).
+It's fun to investigate what details can be found in enlargements of a glass-plate image (see below).
 Peer into the window of the shopkeeper in the three-story, brick building at right in the 1865 photo to see goods for sale, including what appear to be blankets or towels.
 Apparently at least some of the cobblestone on the side street leading to the courthouse survived since the war.
-Interestingly, not a soul is evident in the original photograph, but the blur in front of the building at left prompts a question: Is it a little girl or merely a pile of clothes?
-The most interesting detail appears in a cropped enlargement of the courthouse clock tower: the time (3:50 p.m.) the image was taken by an unknown photographer.
+Could the blur in front of the building at left be a little girl?
+Or is it merely a pile of clothes?
+The most interesting detail appears in a cropped enlargement of the courthouse clock tower: the time (3:50 p.m.) the unknown photographer shot the image.

 The original image is available in jpeg and TIFF formats on the Library of Congress web site.
 The "Now" image is a cropped version of this Google Street View shot.
-Check out all the Then & Now images on my blog here.
+Check out other Then & Now images on my blog here.

 |A painted sign on the side of a building is easily seen in this enlargement.|